gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.TextureExists(BloonsMod, string) Method

-(Cross-Game compatible) Gets whether a texture with a given name has been loaded by the Mod Helper for a mod
+Gets whether a texture with a given name has been loaded by the Mod Helper for a mod

 ```csharp
 public static bool TextureExists(BTD_Mod_Helper.BloonsMod bloonsMod, string name);